apple/cups/README.md

 and printers can be shared from one computer to another, even over the Internet!

-Internally, CUPS uses PostScript Printer Description ("PPD") files to describe printer capabilities and features and a wide variety of generic and device- specific programs to convert and print many types of files.
+Internally, CUPS uses PostScript Printer Description ("PPD") files to describe printer capabilities and features and a wide variety of generic and device-specefic programs to convert and print many types of files.
 Sample drivers are included with CUPS to support many Dymo, EPSON, HP, Intellitech, OKIDATA, and Zebra printers.
 Many more drivers are available online and (in some cases) on the driver CD-ROM that came with your printer.